Dental Implant Retained Dentures - Lincoln, NE

 Dentures are a tried and true method for replacing missing teeth for edentulous (no remaining teeth) patients.
 Dentures restore the ability to eat a wider variety of foods, speak clearly, and smile confidently.
 Innovations in denture technology make most dentures fit comfortably and securely using just natural suction, avoiding messy, bad-tasting dental adhesives.
 However, all the advantages offered by dentures do not prevent many of the detrimental effects of tooth loss.

 Because dentures do not replace the tooth root system, patients with dentures can experience increased wrinkles and sagging skin around the mouth as gum tissue volume is gradually reduced by the pressure from dentures.
 Without stimulation from the root, the jawbone also loses density over time, and no matter how well patients care for their denture, they will need to be refitted multiple times over the life of the denture as bone and gum tissue is lost.
-With implant-supported dentures, patients can replace missing teeth from the roots up instead, improving oral health.
+With dental implant retained dentures in Lincoln, NE, patients can replace missing teeth from the roots up instead, improving oral health.

 Patients who choose to upgrade to implant-supported dentures first need to schedule an appointment for a dental implant consultation.
 During an initial consultation, Dr. Olberding examines patients’ teeth, gums, and jaw with the help of X-rays, digital images, and impressions.
 Using this information, the dentist determines whether the patient is a successful candidate for implant restoration.